How to Rotate or Replace a Boat Hatch (And Reasons You Should)

 - Screwdriver and the proper screws for your boat

-- Garbage bag and tape (or similar) to protect cabin below the hatch from debris
+- Garbage bag and tape (or similar) to protect the cabin below the hatch from debris

 - Dry rag